Site profit charts:

 Note that the site always sets the maximum profit per bet to 0.5% of the total effective bankroll (ie. onsite plus offsite).
 So in the above example you invest 100 coins and declare 900 "offsite" coins and your contribution to the effective bankroll is 1000 coins.
 Therefore you are contributing 0.5% of that, or 5 coins to the site's maximum profit per bet.
 In other words you are risking 5% of your 100 coin deposit per roll.
 This is a dangerous move if you don't really have 1000 coins in total, and could result in you losing your 100 coin investment very quickly.
 Also note that only onsite coins qualify to share in the site's staking rewards.

 To declare offsite coins, deposit and invest as usual, then use the /offsite command in the chat tab, followed by the number of coins you have offsite.
 For example /offsite 900 tells the site "I have 900 coins offsite that I want to consider invested".
 The /offsite command can be used up to 5 times in any 24 hour period, with the exception that you can use /offsite 0 to cancel your offsite investment at any time.
-You can use /offsite 25x to set your offsite investment amount such that your total investment (onsite+offsite) is 25 times your onsite amount (this is a one-time setting; your offsite amount will remain constant so the ratio won't stay at 25x as your onsite amount will change), or /offsite max to declare the maximum amount of offsite coins; this may cause you to lose half of your invested play coins the first time anyone wins a big bet.
+You can use /offsite 10x to set your offsite investment amount such that your total investment (onsite+offsite) is 10 times your onsite amount (this is a one-time setting; your offsite amount will remain constant so the ratio won't stay at 10x as your onsite amount will change), or /offsite max to declare the maximum amount of offsite coins; the current maximum is 25x; if you use this setting you are risking up to an eigth (25 times 0.5%) of your invested CLAMs per bet.

 The /offsite command will require a 2FA code if you have 2FA configured to be required for "divest" actions.